oliviawestmacottssw/SSW.Rules.Content/rules/do-you-set-retention-policy/rule.md

 ![](2016-05-30_15-00-04.png)

-​Bad<br>Example - Retention policy is set to Keep forever​​ ​​
+Bad<br>Example - Retention policy is set to Keep forever

-​​
 ![](2016-05-30_15-00-29.png)
-​Good<br>Example - Retention policy is set to a number of days​ ​
+Good<br>Example - Retention policy is set to a number of days

 ### Lifecycle Policy

 ![](2016-05-30_15-01-55.png)
-Bad<br>Example - Lifecycle's retention policy is set to Keep all​ ​​
+Bad<br>Example - Lifecycle's retention policy is set to Keep all

 ![](2016-05-30_15-49-37.png)
-​Good<br>Example - Lifecycle's retention policy is set to 3 Releases
+Good<br>Example - Lifecycle's retention policy is set to 3 Releases